 Clinical Practice Guidelines in Disease Management

 This module begins with a general overview of clinical practice guidelines, and then describes how they are developed and implemented.
-Case study examples show how clinical practice guidelines are being implemented in healthcare organizations.
+In addition, a link to current clinical practice guidelines as issued by the National Institutes of Health (NIH) is included for example review.

 Effective Evidence-Based Medicine Oriented Sales Calls